Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 Embed Your Tweets in WordPress Pages

-First, you can add your tweets to your WordPress pages directly from the live feed editor.
+To make things easy, you can add your tweets to your WordPress pages directly from the live feed editor.

-To do this, click on the Embed button in the top right corner.
+First, click on the Embed button in the top right corner.

 Next, you’ll see a list of WordPress pages on your site.
 Select your page from this list and then click on the Add button.